Cirque Corporation

-Cirque Corporation is an American company which developed and commercialized the first successful capacitive touchpad, now widely used in notebook computers.
+Cirque Corporation is an American subsidiary of the Japanese company Alps Alpine, which developed and commercialized the first successful capacitive touchpad, now widely used in notebook computers.
 Cirque develops and sells a variety of touch input products, both in original equipment manufacturer and end-user retail form.
 Cirque was founded in 1991 by George E. Gerpheide, PhD, and James L. O'Callaghan, to commercialize the GlidePoint technology invented in the 1980s by Gerpheide.

 History

 For many years, Gerpheide and O'Callaghan traveled in an attempt to convince makers of notebook computer to agree to use GlidePoint.
 Gerpheide recalls "We would often drive to the COMDEX trade show in Las Vegas and stay in a seedy hotel.
 There wasn't money for a booth at the show, so we carried our GlidePoint prototypes around the convention center making demonstrations to whoever was willing to watch.
 The early prototypes had a suitcase full of electronic circuits.
 I knew they could be shrunk into an integrated circuit, but we didn't have money for that either.
 So we were seeking a large leap of faith for a manufacturer to agree to use the technology.
 It was even worse because at that time most notebook computers were running DOS, which did not need a pointing device!"

 In April 1994, Cirque adapted GlidePoint into an integrated circuit and began selling a retail GlidePoint touchpad.
 The first notebook computer containing GlidePoint appeared soon thereafter.
 GlidePoint technology was licensed to Alps Electric Co., Ltd., and Alps launched touchpad products into the market.

 In 2003, Cirque was acquired by Alps Electric as a wholly owned subsidiary.
 Cirque continues to function as an independent research and technology development facility.